javaee/jms-spec/pages/JMSListener-MultipleCallbacksAnalysis.md

-<h1>Flexible JMS MDBs: analysis of how to implement multiple callbacks </h1>
+# Flexible JMS MDBs: analysis of how to implement multiple callbacks </h1>

 This page discusses the method annotations on flexible JMS MDBs